withastro/adapters/.changeset/wet-dragons-count.md

 '@astrojs/netlify': patch
 ---

-Define `process.env` in edge middleware
+Fixes an issue with edge middleware where `process.env` was not defined, by using a polyfill to shim it